epiverse-trace/tutorials/instructors/README.md

 One Quarto file generates:

-- Tutors MD file: for Tutors to study or propose edits.
+- Tutors MD file: for Tutors to use during practical or propose edits.
-- Guide DOCX file: for Learners to use during the practical session.
+- Guide DOCX file: for Learners to complete during the practical.
-- Activity RMD file: for Learners to complete during the practical session.
+- Solutions HTML file: for Learners to be shared after the practical.

+Each Quarto file is linked to:

-- Solutions HTML file: for Learners to share after the practical session.
+- Activity R files: for Learners to complete during the practical.

 ## Features